Pricing

 When evaluating an ERP, there are certain conditions it should meet for it to serve your purpose

 1. Read the support documentation/manual.
-Boring, maybe, but incredibly useful in understanding the specific nature of the ERP you’re planning on implementing.
+Boring, maybe, but incredibly useful in understanding the specific nature of the ERP that is being implemented.

-1. Have your entire team on board.
-Whoever will be using the live ERP system, make sure they all are using the system.
+1. Have the entire team on board.
+Ensure that whoever will be using the live ERP system, is acquainted during the trial phase itself.

 1. Use realistic data within the system.
-These records should be representative of your business’ day-to-day transactions.
+These records will be representative of Spindl's day-to-day transactions.

-1. Communicate constantly with your Project Champion (or ERP implementer).
-Talk about your notes, any difficulties or bugs that you encounter with them, or anything that you deem necessary.
-This will help them (and therefore, your business) have the possible system by the end of testing.
+1. Communicate constantly with the Project Champion (or ERP implementer).
+Saf and Mel will communicate notes, difficulties or bugs that they encounter while trying out the system.
+This will help them optimise the software per Spindl's exact needs by the end of testing.

 1. Give it time.
-Do not try to rush through the Test Phase!
-This is the time to familiarize yourself with everything and make sure everything works the way your business needs it.
+Do not try to rush through the test phase!
+This is the time Saf, Mel and the team need to spend to familiarise themselves with everything regarding the ERP and make sure it works the way Spindl needs it to.

 No system will be perfect from the get-go.
-And that is _precisely _why the Test Phase (or the “staging” phase) is important.
-It is where you’ll (inevitably) break the system, get frustrated, learn, and reiterate.
-By the time you’re in the Live Phase (or the “production” phase), you want to have a smooth and functional system.
+And that is precisely why the test phase (or the “staging” phase) is important.
+It is where the team will (inevitably) break the system, get frustrated, learn, and reiterate.
+By the time Spindl is in the Live Phase (or the “production” phase), they will have a smooth and functional system.

 With an ERP assisting your business management, you start spending a significantly less amount of time slogging away.
 You’re eliminating factors like manual maintenance, data duplication, communication difficulties, and a lot more when using it.
 When you’re not spending time updating every single spreadsheet, you can invest it in growing your company.